Tiger's Eye: A Journal of Poetry

 publication possibilities.
 And don't overlook community college presses!

-our chapbooks, and our Infinities series.
+and our Infinities series.
 The tiger isn’t going away, just changing his direction.

 Thank you, thank you, thank you for making the last fifteen years the best fifteen years.